ihpdep/rpt/README.md

 # Reliable Patch Trackers: Robust Visual Tracking by Exploiting Reliable Patches (RPT)
 This is the research code of our RPT tracker.
 It is implemented in matlab code and aimed to academical purpose.
-Details can be found in our CVPR paper (https://raw.githubusercontent.com/ihpdep/papers/master/cvpr15_rpt.pdf).
+Details can be found in our [CVPR paper](https://github.com/ihpdep/ihpdep.github.io/raw/master/papers/cvpr15_rpt.pdf).
 Please cite our publication if you use the code

 ```
 @InProceedings{Li_2015_CVPR,